bsenftner/miniCMS/README.md

       - Create new user controls
   - End-user profile pages for end-webmaster to put a GUI for whatever is the purpose behind their using MiniCMS
 - 'Project' content type
-  - A collection of uploaded files, memo and comments only accessible by Project members
+  - A collection of uploaded files, memos, comments and AI chats only accessible by Project members
     - See the uploaded files description in the Memo section
   - A Project overview page for description, members, and project files
   - Project Files are isolated, requiring Project membership and Project published status to access Project Files